As an Amazon Associate I earn from qualifying purchases.

 - You will separate the eggs.
 The bowl with the yolks will have all of the other ingredients that are not dry.

-- Whipping the egg whites would be next to soft peaks.
+- You will whip the egg whites to soft peaks.

-- Next combine the dry ingredients to your yolk mixture.
-Add your nuts here.
+- Next, you combine the dry ingredients to your yolk mixture.

 How To Store Your Banana Bread

-Once the bread is cooled, place in an air tight container.
-Just make sure it’s not a plasstic bag, as it could condensate more.
+Once the bread is cooled, place in an airtight container.
+Just make sure it’s not a plastic bag, as it could condensate more.
 For best results you can store in your fridge for up to 4 days.
 You can also store the bread in your freezer as well.

-Before you store the bread, you can also pre slice it.
-This will especialy help you out if you descide to freeze it.
+Before you store the keto banana bread, you can also pre slice it.
+This will especially help you out if you decide to freeze it.

 Extra Flavorings From Extracts

-While I was batch testing this recipe, I played around some with my many extract flavors after I found the banana flavor I wanted.
+While I was batch testing this keto banana bread recipe, I played around some with my many extract flavors after I found the banana flavor I wanted.